reahl/reahl/reahl-doc/doc/component/introduction.rst

   :doc:`setup.cfg`
      Reference documentation for the `setup.cfg` file.

 The component option expects to receive data in json format.
-For this to work in a setup.cfg, the contents of the component option need to be after a dangling = and indented::
+For this to work in a `setup.cfg`, the contents of the component option need to be after a dangling = and indented::

 .. code-block::